King of the Ring (1998): Storylines

 The main feud heading into King of the Ring was between Stone Cold Steve Austin and Kane over the WWF Championship.
 On the June 1st episode of Raw Is War, Kane defeated The Undertaker to become the number one contender for the WWF Championship.
 The previous month at Over The Edge, Austin retained the WWF Championship against Dude Love despite the efforts of Vince McMahon as special referee and Gerald Brisco and Pat Patterson as time keeper and ring announcer respectively.
 On the June 22nd episode of Raw Is War, McMahon announced that the match between Austin and Kane would be a first blood match a match in which a wrestler who makes his opponent bleed from his face or mouth would be declared the winner.
 Kane through an electronic voice box declared that if he lost the match he would set himself on fire.
 Later that night, Austin came to the ring and accepted the match at King of the Ring.
 Kane came out and had fake blood drenched from the ceiling on Austin.

 Another feud heading into King of the Ring was between Mankind and The Undertaker in a Hell in a Cell match.

 This would be the second Hell in a Cell match on PPV with the first being the one between Shawn Michaels and Undertaker at Badd Blood: In Your House the previous year.
-On the June 15 episode of Raw Is War, Mankind and Kane teamed up against Stone Cold Steve Austin and Undertaker in the second Hell in a Cell match.
+On the June 15 episode of Raw Is War, Mankind and Kane teamed up against Stone Cold Steve Austin and Undertaker in the first ever tag-team Hell in a Cell match.
 The bout ended in a no-contest with Undertaker attacking Paul Bearer (who was aligned with Mankind and Kane) inside the cell, while Austin attacked Kane at the top of the structure.
-This led to a third Hell in a Cell match between Mankind and Undertaker at King of the Ring.
+This led to a Hell in a Cell match between Mankind and Undertaker at King of the Ring.